 The RWSP has consulted with other stakeholders and the public to help it shape a 10 year strategy and a 3 year action plan.
-This is the consultation on the draft strategy, and it is anticipated that a final strategy will be adopted by the RWSP members in late 2017 - early 2018.
+It is anticipated that a final strategy will be adopted by the RWSP members in mid 2018.